Courier-Package-Manager/Courier/README.md

 ## Contributing
-Please clone the 'development' branch if making changes to the code with the intent to contribute.
-Alternatively you can work on 'stable' however that will not be cutting edge and you may have to (very likely) remerge 'dev' and possibly overwrite some of the code.
+Please clone the `development` branch if making changes to the code with the intent to contribute.
+Alternatively you can work on `stable` however that will not be cutting edge and you may have to (very likely) remerge `dev` and possibly overwrite some of the code.

 Note: If you do choose to work on the stable branch (not-recommended), it is advised you at least change the `level` key in [config.ini](config.ini) for keys `logger_root` and